 The oneworld interactive network map is the ultimate tool to help you plan your next journey, featuring comprehensive flight schedules and routing information for all oneworld member airlines and their affiliates.

 American Airlines is a founding member of oneworld.
-With its merger partner US Airways, which joined oneworld in 2014, and its affiliates, the new American Airlines operates from major hubs across the USA, including Charlotte, Chicago, Dallas/Fort Worth, Los Angeles, Miami, New York, Philadelphia, Phoenix and Washington DC, to more than 330 destinations in 50 countries.
+American and its affiliates operate from major hubs across the USA, including Charlotte, Chicago, Dallas/Fort Worth, Los Angeles, Miami, New York, Philadelphia, Phoenix and Washington DC, to more than 330 destinations in 50 countries.

-British Airways is one of the world's most recognised airlines and a founding member of the oneworld alliance.
-The airline and its affiliates service more than 170 destinations in nearly 80 countries throughout Europe, North America, South America, Asia, Africa and Australia, with its main hub London Heathrow.
+British Airways is one of the world's premier airlines and a founding member of the oneworld alliance.
+The airline reaches some 200 destinations in nearly 90 countries from its London Heathrow hub.

-Established in 1923, Finnair is Finland's flagship carrier.
-It joined the oneworld alliance in 1999.
-The airline flies to more than 65 destinations in 30 countries, including an increasing number of longhaul international flights to and from Asia, with its Helsinki hub ideally placed as a gateway between the far east and Europe.
+As Finland's flagship carrier, Finnair flies from its Helsinki hub to more than 60 destinations in 30 countries, including an increasing number of longhaul international flights to and from Asia.

-Established in 1951, Japan Airlines is one of the world's premier carriers.
-It joined the oneworld alliance in 2007.
-The airline has major hubs at Tokyo, Osaka, Nagoya and Okinawa, and operates almost 900 daily flights to more than 70 destinations across 20 countries.
+Established in 1951, Japan Airlines is one of the world's premier carriers and joined the oneworld® alliance in 2007.
+The airline has major hubs at Tokyo, Osaka and Nagoya, and, with its oneworld affiliates, operates flights to some 75 destinations in 20 countries.

 Widely recognized as Latin America's leading airline group, LATAM Airlines was created through the merger of LAN Airlines, TAM Airlines and their affiliates, with hubs at Santiago de Chile, Buenos Aires, Bogota, Lima, Quito and Guayaquil.

-Royal Jordanian is the national carrier of the Kingdom of Jordan and joined the oneworld alliance in 2007.
-It serves some 60 destinations in 40 countries throughout the Middle East - where it offers one of the most extensive networks of any airline - and to Europe, Asia, Africa and North America.
+Royal Jordanian is the national carrier of the Kingdom of Jordan.
+It flies to some 60 destinations in nearly 40 countries throughout the Middle East, Europe, Asia, Africa and North America.

 As a oneworld traveller, satisfaction awaits you around the globe.
 Your Qantas Frequent Flyer status is recognised across all member airlines.
 You're entitled to a range of benefits, which are provided according to the oneworld tier levels, no matter which cabin class you fly in.